 When Bones get Weak

 Up until about age 30, you build more bone than you lose.
 That reverses after age 35, when bone breakdown outpaces bone buildup, resulting in a gradual loss of bone mass.
 In a person with osteoporosis, the loss is quicker.
 The bone’s spongy center begins to have more and larger “holes,” making the bone weaker and more likely to break.
 Up to 50 percent of women and 25 percent of men older than 50 will break a bone due to osteoporosis.
-You're at higher risk for the disease if you:

-- Have a family history of osteoporosis.
-Take notice if your parents or grandparents had signs of the disease.
-Breaking a bone when falling from a standing height — even when slipping on ice — is a telltale sign.
+- Have a family history of osteoporosis: Take notice if your parents or grandparents had signs of the disease.
+Breaking a bone when falling from a standing height — even when slipping on ice — is a telltale sign

-- Lead a sedentary lifestyle.
+- Those who lead a sedentary lifestyle

 Often, there are no symptoms of osteoporosis.
 You might not know you have it — until you break a bone, that is.
 But you can take steps to prevent it, starting with exercise.

 Just like other parts of your body, bones get stronger with exercise.
-The sooner you start bonebuilding exercise, the better.
+The sooner you start bone-building exercise, the better.
 The stronger and healthier your bones are in your younger years, the stronger and healthier they’ll be in your later years.
 It’s like getting a running start to get ahead of osteoporosis.